JulesKhong/pig-dice/README.md

 For each roll, the new value is added to the player's total score.

+The player's rolls for their current turns will be displayed at the bottom of the page.

 When a player's total score equals 100, the game is over, and that player wins.

 ### Known Bugs